Please scroll down for the catalogue, but please be sure to read the below carefully first!

 All apples £27 per tree

-Bred by Charles Turner of Berkshire in 1912, Arthur Turner is a vigorous cooking apple producing large, handsome fruit with pale green skin flushed red.
+Bred by Charles Turner of Berkshire in 1912, Arthur Turner is a vigorous and upright cooking apple producing large, handsome fruit with pale green skin flushed red.
 Its flesh is sharp but aromatic, holding its shape well when baked and making excellent pies and tarts.
-Hardy and reliable, it was once a favourite for cottage gardens.
+Hardy and reliable.
+Winner of an RHS order of merit for its blossom.
+Partially self-fertile.

-Bradley’s Beauty – Three available on MM106, Eight available on MM116
+Bradley’s Beauty – Two available on MM106, Six available on MM116

 A promising wildling found in challenging hill conditions in Cumbria.
 A tree that is tough as old boots, with abundant cooking apples that keep from October to Christmas.

-Bramley – Eleven available on MM106, Six available on MM116, Four available on MM111
+Bramley – Nine available on MM106, three available on MM116, Four available on MM111

 Britain’s most famous cooking apple, Bramley originated in Nottinghamshire in the early 19th century when a tree grew from seed in Mary Ann Brailsford’s garden.
 Renowned for its sharp acidity and large size, it cooks down to a light, fluffy purée, making it the unrivalled choice for pies, crumbles, and sauces.
-Though too tart for most palates when eaten raw, its robust flavour mellows beautifully when cooked, holding a place at the heart of English culinary tradition.
-This is a vigorous tree, regardless of rootstock.
+Though too tart for most palates when eaten raw, its robust flavour mellows beautifully when cooked.
+This is a vigorous tree, regardless of rootstock and thrives up here.
+A triploid variety, this will not pollinate other varieties well.

 A useful dual-purpose apple, an Irish heritage variety.
 The fruit is round, flattened and slightly uneven, pale yellow with a golden to orange blush and a very ‘greasy’ skin, which helps it keep for longer.
 The flesh is creamy-white, firm and crisp and is moderately juicy.
 The fruit sweetens in store, and is an all round good cooker.

-Grenadier – Three available on MM106, three available on MM116
+Grenadier – Two available on MM106, three available on MM116

 First recorded in the mid-19th century, Grenadier is a cooking apple popular for its reliability and heavy crops.
 Its pale green skin and flattened shape conceal tender, sharp-tasting flesh that breaks down quickly when cooked, producing an excellent purée.
 Though not a dessert apple, its simplicity and dependable performance in the kitchen have made it a traditional favourite for pies and jams.
 Partially self-fertile.

-Keswick Codlin – Eighteen on MM116, Four available on MM111
+Keswick Codlin – Fourteen on MM116, Four available on MM111

-Lord Derby – Five available on MM106, four available on MM116
+Lord Derby – Four available on MM106, three available on MM116

 Discovered in Derbyshire in the 19th century, Newton Wonder is a large, red-flushed apple with sharp but balanced flavour.
 Though mainly valued as a cooker, it sweetens in storage and can be eaten fresh later in the season.
 It stores well, improving in flavour over time.
 Partially self-fertile, it remains widely grown for its reliability.